Buff Bulletin Board

 • Live in the sleep laboratory on two separate occasions for 48–66 hours (approximately 4.75 days in total)

-• Blood and saliva sampling and reaction time, mood, and ability to think testing
+• Blood and saliva sampling and reaction time, mood and ability to think testing

 Compensation is up to $1,725.
 Get study details and apply.

-Join our research study on circadian rhythms
+Join our research study on sleep and circadian rhythms

-Participants live in the sleep laboratory on two separate occasions for 7.7 days (15.4 days total)
+The study is seven weeks long with eight in-person visits at CU Boulder.
+Participants live in the sleep laboratory on two separate occasions for 7.7 days (15.4 days total).

 Cardiovascular research study volunteers needed